sseaman/skillVC/README.md

 # SkillVC

-A View / Controller (no Model) framework for quickly creating custom skills for [Alexa](https://developer.amazon.com/alexa).
+A View / Controller (no Model) framework for quickly creating complex custom skills for [Alexa](https://developer.amazon.com/alexa).
 Choose either Convention-over-Configuration, Configuration, or Scan approaches to the configuration and execution of your skill.

 ## Table of Contents